Entrepreneurship (ENTR)

 Prerequisite(s): Doctoral student in Entrepreneurship.

-Description: This course covers research design and conjoint analysis.
+Description: This course provides and introduction to research design and methods.

 Note: Previously taught as ENTR 761.